 The University’s former School of Public Affairs was renamed the Humphrey Institute in 1977, shortly before Hubert Humphrey’s death in January 1978.
 Its name was changed to the Humphrey School of Public Affairs in 2011 to better reflect its academic mission.

-Mondale served as a long-standing member of the Humphrey School Dean’s Advisory Council, and was one of the School’s most popular instructors.
+Mondale was a long-standing member of the Humphrey School Dean’s Advisory Council, and was one of the School’s most popular instructors.

 For the last 15 years, he co-taught a class on the U.S. Constitution and national security with Humphrey School Professor Larry Jacobs.
 In addition, Mondale often joined Jacobs in hosting public programs on a range of political topics.